Key Tools and Technologies in Network Automation

 Scripting languages are essential for writing custom automation logic and interacting with device APIs.

 - Python: The dominant scripting language in network automation due to its readability, extensive libraries (e.g., Netmiko, NAPALM, Nornir), and strong community support.
-Knowledge of Python can be as empowering as understanding Data Structures in Python for efficient programming.

 - Perl: Historically popular for network scripting, though Python has largely overtaken it in recent years.